ColorPicker#

 Color Options#

-You can set the color parameter to visually distinguish the ColorPicker when active.
-Available options include “default”, “primary”, “secondary”, “error”, “info”, “success”, “warning”, “light”, “dark”, and “danger”:
+The color parameter allows you to visually distinguish the ColorPicker component when it’s active or focused.
+This helps create a cohesive visual hierarchy in your application.
+Available color options include “default”, “primary”, “secondary”, “error”, “info”, “success”, “warning”, “light”, “dark”, and “danger”:

 pmui.FlexBox(